evanw/polywasm/README.md

 ### Optimizations

 The AST is optimized using a declarative set of [peephole optimization](https://en.wikipedia.org/wiki/Peephole_optimization) rules before it's converted into JavaScript.
 These optimizations are tuned for the [Go](https://go.dev/) compiler's WebAssembly output, which does a lot of unnecessary 64-bit math.
 That's mostly fine when running WebAssembly natively but is pretty expensive when running WebAssembly via JS using BigInts.
-Avoiding unnecessary BigInts gives a decent performance boost (~50% faster).
+Avoiding unnecessary BigInts gives a decent performance boost.

 For example, WebAssembly bytecode that extends a 32-bit integer out to 64-bit, adds a constant, and then wraps that integer back to 32-bit can be more efficiently represented using a 32-bit add bytecode instead: